buildingblocs/2020/pre-event/index.md

 <a class="btn" href="https://tinyurl.com/bbcs20lightninglabs">Sign Up</a>

+## BuildingBloCS Competition Series

+We are excited to launch a special BuildingBloCS 2020 competition series to promote awareness and appreciation of how Computing is connected to our daily lives and the world around us, starting with the appreciation of culture.
+It will be a secular competition with the objective of connecting festivities to Computing.

+<a class="btn" href="{{ site.baseurl }}/pre-event/competition">Details</a>

 ## DataCamp Account Sign-up
 If you are keen to learn about data science and would like to request for a full access DataCamp subscription, you can do so by requesting for a full access DataCamp subscription (valid til mid Sep 2020).
 Do note that accounts are limited.